Dean Acheson Legal Stage

-After an initial screening, Columbia Law School will forward a maximum of three (3) endorsed applications to the U.S. Embassy in Luxembourg.
+A committee led by the European Legal Studies Center will review the applications and forward Columbia’s nominations (a maximum of three) to the U.S. Embassy in Luxembourg.
 The Embassy, after review, will forward approved applications materials to the Court of Justice for review and circulation among the Judges and Advocates General, according to the applicant’s stated preferences.
 Individual Judges and Advocates General will select Dean Acheson stagiaires from the lists submitted and the European Court of Justice will notify the Embassy and the applicants of their selection.

 No U.S. Government funds are available to assist applicants chosen for Dean Acheson Legal stages.
 Dean Acheson stages are unpaid, and the European Court of Justice does not make any funds available to support Dean Acheson stagiaires.

 No academic credit is given for the stage, which is an unpaid clerkship.